ichihito-ohi/PhantomBrigade-Translation/Scripts/Csv_to_yaml/README.md

 ## Main Purposes
-This script copy the yaml files and overwrite source texts with the translation texts according to the csv file.
+This script makes the localization files for the official modding system according to the CSV translation sheet.

 ## How to Use